-1.5.
-The applicant's fishery management system, when appropriate for the stock under consideration, sha actively foster cooperation between States with regard to (1) information gathering and exchange, (2 fisheries research, (3) fisheries management, and (4) fisheries development.
-Relevand ce: Relevant

-Evaluation Parameters Met?
-Process: The extent to which a formal process or system is available. √

-Active cooperation between the US and Canada exists in the management of Pacific hake.
-As described in Supporting Clause 1.1, American and Canadian scientists and managers share membership of the Joint Management Committee (JMC) and its advisory bodies - the Joint Technical Committee (JTC), Scientific Review Group (SRG) and the Advisory Panel (AP) - under the Treaty.

-Within the US management system, the composition and operations of the Pacific Fishery Management Council, as described in Supporting Clause 1.1 fosters inter-state and inter-agency cooperation.

-Current Status/Appropriateness/Effectiveness: Level of activity, application, and level of engagement.
+1.5. actively blicant's fishery management system, when appropriate for the stock under consideration foster cooperation between States with regard to (1) information gathering and exemption (3) fisheries management, and (4) fisheries development.
+Relevan ce: Relevant Evaluati ion Paran neters Met?
+Process: The extent to which a formal process or system is available.
+Support Manage Review Within t cooperati ing Clau ment Co Group (S the US m on between the US and Canada exists in the management of Pacific hake.
+As desise 1.1, American and Canadian scientists and managers share membership of mmittee (JMC) and its advisory bodies - the Joint Technical Committee (JTC), a SRG) and the Advisory Panel (AP) - under the Treaty. anagement system, the composition and operations of the Pacific Fishery Management upporting Clause 1.1 fosters inter-state and inter-agency cooperation. the Joint Scientific ppropriateness/Effectiveness: pplication, and level of engagement. √